ManticoreGamesInc/platform-documentation/src/getting_started/editor_intro.md

 ## Editor Windows

 The Core Editor is made up of different windows which can be resized and repositioned freely.
-All of the windows can be opened from the **View** tab in the top menu bar.
-The Editor layout can be restored to its original form using the **Reset View to Default** option in the **View** menu.
+All of the windows can be opened from the **Window** tab in the top menu bar.
+The Editor layout can be restored to its original form using the **Reset View to Default** option in the **Window** menu.

 ## Main Viewport